Haysto Logo

 • A gift letter.
 If you're getting deposit help, the lender needs to know it is a gift (not a loan), and that the giver won't part own the home.

-Don’t panic if you’ve just started a new job, or haven’t been self-employed or very long - you still have options.
+Don’t panic if you’ve just started a new job, or haven’t been self-employed for very long - you still have options.
 You’ll probably just need to go a more specialist route.
-Chat to our Mortgage Experts to find out your options.

 Work with a mortgage broker - especially if your situation’s tricky